sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/secure-sensu.md

  - A certificate and key for the `etcd-peer-cert-file` and `etcd-peer-key-file` to secure cluster communication
  - Non-default values for `etcd-listen-client-urls`, `etcd-listen-peer-urls`, and `etcd-initial-advertise-client-urls`

-You must also set `etcd-peer-client-cert-auth` to `true` to ensure that etcd only allows connections from clients and peers that present a valid, trusted certificate.
+In addition, set `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` to `true` to ensure that etcd only allows connections from clients and peers that present a valid, trusted certificate.
+Because etcd does not require authentication by default, you must set `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` to `true` to secure Sensu's embedded etcd datastore against unauthorized access.

 ## Secure the API and web UI